 There are many small and local players, with only a limited number of parties having sufficient scale and funding to be competitive in the long term.
-Especially due to the strong government incentives currently in place, EV sales are expected to continue to increase in Europe.
 From a competitive perspective, the North American market has high barriers to entry due to strict certification and validation requirements.
 Therefore, this market differs from Europe as the market is less fragmented.
 Similar to the European market, the APAC market can be characterized as a highly fragmented market with less than a handful of players that have gained significant scale in the industry.
 From a technology and pricing perspective, EV charging solutions in APAC are cost-competitive as they can be manufactured at a lower cost point.
 Our growth in each of our markets requires differentiating ourselves as compared to our competition.
 If we are unable to penetrate, or further penetrate, the market in each of the geographies in which we operate or intend to operate, our future revenue growth and profits may be impacted.
 In addition, there are competitors, in particular those with limited funding, experience or commitment to quality assurance, which could cause poor experiences, hampering overall EV adoption or trust in any particular provider.
 Further, our current or potential competitors may be acquired by third parties with different commercial objectives and imperatives and greater available resources.